- People We Love

 Students in the States are gearing up for finals as the holiday break approaches, which got us at Children International thinking about our favorite books.
-But we really wanted to know what our field correspondents' most treasured reads are.
+But we really wanted to know what our agency journalists' most treasured reads are.
 The diversity of books might surprise you!

 I have always loved history.
 Recently, I reread a classic novel written by our national hero, Jose Rizal.
 "Noli Me Tangere" (Latin for "Touch Me Not") is set in colonial Philippines during the Spanish occupation.
 It highlights the positive qualities of the Filipinos in a story that also depicts the ills and abuses of the Spanish regime then.